How to collect data for your thesis [Update 2023]

 Observations, interviews, focus groups

 In the end, having in mind what type of outcome you intend and how much time you count on will lead you to choose the best type of empirical data for your research.
-For a detailed description of each methodology type mentioned above, read this article on collecting data.
+For a detailed description of each methodology type mentioned above, read more about collecting data.

 Once you gather enough theoretical and empirical data, you will need to start writing.
 But before the actual writing part, you have to structure your thesis to avoid getting lost in the sea of information.
 Take a look at our guide on how to structure your thesis for some tips and tricks.